Sabra Healthcare Q3: Dividend Hike And Focus On Quality

 2) Dividend hike with resolved previous dividend issues

 SBRA had confused a lot of investors with an adjusted dividend payout last quarter after the CCP merger.
-Newly minted SBRA shareholders who had never previously received a SBRA dividend were under the impression that the adjusted dividend was the actual quarterly dividend.
+Newly-minted SBRA shareholders who had never previously received a SBRA dividend were under the impression that the adjusted dividend was the actual quarterly dividend.
 The confusion was made worse by an initial lack of clear information on SBRA's website.
-SBRA fixed that with a clear mention in the third quarter press release, and added a 2 cent dividend hike to assuage investors further.
+SBRA fixed that with a clear mention in the third quarter press release, and added a 2-cent dividend hike to assuage investors further.

 On November 1, 2017, the Company announced that its board of directors declared a quarterly cash dividend of $0.5201087 per share of common stock, which consists of (I) a full quarter dividend of $0.45 per share (an increase from $0.43 per share) and (ii) $0.0701087 per share, which is the difference between the prorated dividend paid on August 18, 2017 and our previous full quarter dividend of $0.43 per share.
 The dividend will be paid on November 30, 2017 to common stockholders of record as of the close of business on November 15, 2017.

-The $1.80 dividend now represents a almost 9% yield on the closing price as we write this.
+The $1.80 dividend now represents an almost 9% yield on the closing price as we write this.

 3) Full exercise of option to purchase additional shares

 SBRA's announcement to offer shares at $21 was well received and the investment banks underwriting the deal had sufficient demand to exercise the option to purchase the additional 2.4 million shares.
-The shares issued did not impact the results for this quarter as they were issued on September 28th & October 2nd and hence changed the weighted average shares outstanding, very little.
+The shares issued did not impact the results for this quarter as they were issued on September 28th and October 2nd and hence changed the weighted average shares outstanding very little.

 4) A credit upgrade in 2018